 Tom’s longtime love of bartending has come full circle since his days as a linebacker on the inaugural Jacksonville Jaguars football team—slinging drinks and talking shop with everyone from high-profile sports figures and entertainers to business leaders, journalists, and community leaders.
 Tom and guests trade insight and anecdotes, explore day-to-day topics and tackle the hard subjects, all with equal measures of energy, honesty, and laughter.
 Get the skinny on the real people behind the headlines, straight from the horse’s mouth.

-This week, Tom sat down with Howard Wolpoff from Profit Master Business Solutions, Chris Ramaglia from BroadBased Communications, Grayson Marshall from Digital Direct Media, Daniel Burstein from MECLABS Institute, and Jennifer Goodwin from Jennifer Goodwin Companies.
+This week, Tom spoke with Howard Wolpoff from Profit Master Business Solutions, Chris Ramaglia from BroadBased Communications, Grayson Marshall from Digital Direct Media, Daniel Burstein from MECLABS Institute, and Jennifer Goodwin from Jennifer Goodwin Companies.

 How important is it for you to connect on a personal level with the customer, whether that be through video or audio podcasts or other mediums?